Heart Health LogoPolicosanol header image

 A comparative double blind clinical trial versus acipimox for eight weeks in type II hypercholesterolemic patients has shown that policosanol is more effective than acipimox in reducing LDL-C and total cholesterol.39

-• In addition, serum Lp(a) levels were significantly reduced by policosanol treatment both in the whole study population (32.6 % reduction) as well as in the stratum showing initial high Lp(a) levels (> 30 mg/dl) (57.4 % reduction).
+In addition, the policosanol research indicates that serum Lp(a) levels were significantly reduced by policosanol treatment both in the whole study population (32.6 % reduction) as well as in the stratum showing initial high Lp(a) levels (> 30 mg/dl) (57.4 % reduction).

 Policosanol Research in Diabetics